top of page

 Do au pairs have to be insured?

 Yes, au pairs must have health and accident insurance.
-However, they are not subject to any other social security obligations.
+However, they are not subject to other social security obligations.

 What documents do au pairs in Berlin need to submit?